-"bidirectional") and combining training strategies of the Masked Language Model and Next Sentence Prediction, BERT can recognize the syntax and semantics of the English language well.
-As such, using BERT suits our goal as the green talk that we want to capture is highly dependent on context.
+BERT suits our goal as the green talk that we want to capture is highly dependent on context.
 An emerging accounting and finance research has also started to apply BERT to measure different aspects.
 For example, Rajan, Ramella, and Zingales (2023) use BERT to categorize corporate goals in shareholder letters.
 Bingler, Kraus, Leippold, and Webersinke (2022) develop a ClimateBERT to identify corporate climate commitments.
 Li, Shan, Tang, and Yao (2023) apply FinBERT to detect environmental and social issues from analyst reports.
-Similarly, Harford, He, and Qiu (2023) leverage FinBERT to measure corporate laborshortage exposure.
+Similarly, Harford, He, and Qiu (2023) leverage FinBERT to measure corporate labor-shortage exposure.

 Specifically, we follow Li, Shan, Tang, and Yao (2023) and Harford, He, and Qiu (2023) and use FinBERT to identify green talk in earnings calls.
-FinBERT is a BERT-based model pre-trained using financial text data by Huang, Wang, and Yang (2023).
-As it is not pre-trained using general text data (e.g., Wikipedia), Huang, Wang, and Yang (2023) show that FinBERT has a superior understanding of financial contexts.
+FinBERT is a BERT-based model pre-trained using financial text data by Huang, Wang, and Yang (2023).14 As it is not pre-trained using general text data (e.g., Wikipedia), Huang, Wang, and Yang (2023) show that FinBERT has a superior understanding of financial contexts.
 For example, the testing results show that compared with BERT, FinBERT obtains a higher accuracy rate in predicting ESG sentences.
 Therefore, we adopt FinBERT and expect it to yield better performance in identifying green talk sentences.